Isangeles/fire/README.md

 For example, you can use [Ncat](https://nmap.org/ncat) utility to receive responses and make requests to the server.

-For each new connection, server sends a logon request to client, which is JSON in following format:
+For each new connection, server sends a logon response to client, which is JSON in following format:
 ```
 {"logon":true}
 ```